burningwave/core/README.md

 #This variable is empty by default and can be valorized by developer and it is
 #included by 'paths.paths.java-memory-compiler.class-paths' property
 paths.java-memory-compiler.additional-class-paths=
-#this variable indicates all the paths from which the classes
+#this variable indicates all the class paths used by the JavaMemoryCompiler
-#must be taken if during the compilation there will be classes
-#not found
+#component for compiling
 paths.java-memory-compiler.class-paths=\
     ${paths.main-class-paths};\
     ${paths.main-class-paths.extension};\